dssg/wikienergy/docs/README.md

 - `dataid`: (pecan only) a string representing the dataid of the origin home
 - `schema`: (pecan only) a string representing the schema of origin
 - `hmm_params`: (hmm only) a list of parameters associated with the origin hmms
+- `instance_id`: (tracebase only) a string representing the id of the instance
 #### Methods
 - None
+#### Other properties
+Blank values are zero, values should be consecutive.
+Total use is considered a trace.
+Best practice: for 15min traces, keep time stamps at clean intervals.
+If trace represents a electricity generation such as that from a solar panel, (this usage of "generation" is meant to be distinct from the notion of data "generated" by or sampled from a hidden markov model), traces should have negative values.

 ### The ApplianceInstance class
 #### Attributes